Hi I’m Soma founder of the Career Happiness Mentor.

 - They feel frustrated by lack of progression to get to the next stage.

-- They lack confidence to go for promotions or new roles
+- They lack confidence to go for promotions or new roles.

-They end up leaving an industry they love for example teachers because they feel unhappy and are unable to do anything about it
+They end up leaving an industry they love for example teachers because they feel unhappy and are unable to do anything about it.

 The values I learned about helping others through my parents is important to me and a foundation for who I am as person.
-If you see someone who is unhappy and you can help them transform their life in the process, and you can make this your business, to me this is icing on cake.
+If you see someone who is unhappy and you can help them transform their life in the process, and you can make this your business, to me that is the icing on cake.

 I am passionate about writing and would one day love to write a book about career happiness.